-Category 1: Sub-Category 1:

-13 Participant Training 13010 participant training

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:

-- A. Participant education, training and advocacy supports provides training programs, workshops and conferences that help the participant develop self-advocacy skills, exercise civil rights, and acquire skills needed to exercise control and responsibility over other support services. - B. Covered expenses include: - 1.
-Enrollment fees associated with for training programs, conferences, and workshops, - 2.
-Books and other educational materials, and - 3.
-Transportation related to participation in training courses, conferences and other similar events.

-- A. Participant education, training and advocacy supports may include education and training for participants directly related to building or acquiring such skills. - B. Support needs for education and training are identified in the participant's Person-Centered Plan. - C. Participant education, training and advocacy supports does not include tuition or air fare. - D. Participant education, training and advocacy supports does not include the cost of meals or overnight lodging as per federal requirements. - E. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including but not limited to those offered by Maryland Medicaid State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
-These efforts must be documented in the participant's file. - F. Participant education, training and advocacy supports are not available at the same time as the direct provision of Transportation services. - G. To the extent that any listed services are covered under the State plan, the services under the waiver would be limited to additional services not otherwise covered under the State plan, but consistent with waiver objectives of avoiding institutionalization.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+Participant Education, Training and Advocacy Suppo rts HCBS Taxonomy: Category 1: Sub-Category 1: 13 Participant Training 13010 participant training Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: orts provides training programs, workshops and conferences exercise civil rights, and acquire skills needed to exercise Enrollment fees associated with for training progra Books and other educational materials, and Transportation related to participation in training c - Service Requirements: A. Participant education, training and advocacy supported to building or acquiring such skills. orts may include education and training for participants directly B. Support needs for education and training are identified in the participant's Person-Centered Plan.
+C. Participant education, training and advocacy supports does not include tuition or air fare.
+D. Participant education, training and advocacy supports does not include the cost of meals or overnight lodging as per federal requirements.
+E. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including but not limited to those offered by Maryland Medicaid State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
+These efforts must be documented in the participant's file.
+F. Participant education, training and advocacy supports are not available at the same time as the direct provision of Transportation services. • under the State plan, the services under the waiver would be under the State plan, but consistent with waiver objectives of Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-- 1. Participant education, training and advocacy supports is limited to 10 hours of training per participant per year. - 2.
-The amount of training or registration fees for registrations costs at specific training events, workshops, seminars or conferences is limited to \$500 per participant per year.
+1. Participant education, training and advocacy supports is limited to 10 hours of training per participant per year.

+2. The amount of training or registration fees for registrations costs at specific training events, workshops, seminars or conferences is limited to \$500 per participant per year.